mazwat/mazwat.github.io/uml-lm.md

 In this example which takes Pokemon GO as a starting point.
 We can see a the key features of the game but we can also see how a trapping is included in a Poke Stop but catching is an extension it is dependent on a set of certain parameters being met.

+I have inclided this additional video which will provide you with further insight into the purpose of use-case diagrams:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zid-MVo7M-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 2. Activity Diagram

 -   Activity Diagrams describe behaviour composed of a collection of tasks